Njorogetracy/find-the-origin/README.md

 - Courrier Prime: Used for main body text

-These font was chosen to be in order to give the website a simple and clean look.
-They were also chosen to ensure accessibility and readability
+This font was chosen to be in order to give the website a simple and clean look.
+This was also chosen to ensure accessibility and readability

 <br>